Home » What will Canada’s New Accessibility Law 2018 look like?

 Common people’s account

 Jim Derksen says when he visits a local bank, he’s uncertain if he’ll be able to complete his tasks.
-Being in wheelchair, it’s hard to reach the bank keypads that are placed on high counters.
+Being in a wheelchair, it’s hard to reach the bank keypads that are placed on high counters.

 Broad standards

 Experts and Advocates say that broad standards are not going to work on their own.
 A standard in an area would push organizations to prioritize disability issues.
-As they are being implemented, they add a potential benefit of bringing other laws in line.
-Michael Bach, managing director of the Institute for Research and Development on Inclusion and Society, cited statutes that prevent people with intellectual disabilities from accessing their funds or account.
+As they are being implemented, they add the potential benefit of bringing other laws in line.
+Michael Bach, managing director of the Institute for Research and Development on Inclusion and Society, cited statutes that prevent people with intellectual disabilities from accessing their funds or accounts.

 The new law should make it mandatory for the government to access disability analysis for implementing legislation and program decisions.

-The question that still looms is: Does the government consider it access (or excess) for the disabled Canadians?
+The question that still looms is: Does the government consider it access (or excess) for disabled Canadians?